lzubiaur/woot/lib/README.md

 # Linux

-To view the executable shared library dependencies use the ldd command.
+To view the executable shared library dependencies use the ldd comman and readelf -d.
 Use patchelf to list and modify the binary RPATH.

 # OSX RPath Support